DeepLcom/deepl-node/README.md

     into sentences.
 Format and default are the same as for `splittingTags`.
 -   `ignoreTags`: list of XML tags that containing content that should not be translated.
 Format and default are the same as for `splittingTags`.
 -   `extraRequestParameters`: Extra body parameters to be passed along with the HTTP request.
 Only string values are permitted.
     For example: `{'param': 'value', 'param2': 'value2'}`
+    Note: Extra request parameters can override parameters explicitly set by the library (such as `target_lang`, `source_lang`, etc.).
+This is primarily useful for testing or accessing beta features.

 ### Translating documents